EmmanuelPamintuanJr/EmmanuelPamintuanJr.github.io/_posts/2016-05-18-Initialize-and-Visualize.md

 ---
 layout: post
-title: All great journeys start with a single step
+title: All Great Journeys Start With a Single Step
 ---

-####Projects!
-Projects!
-Projects!
+####Setting up this blog:
 May 21st marks my graduation from the University of Texas and with that, a bold step out into the world!

 What are my plans with this blog: